-At the end of the nineties I researched my family tree and being the curious type, I ended up doing four, my parents and my other half’s parents.
+At the end of the nineties I researched my family tree and being the curious type, I ended up doing four, my parents and my husband’s parents.
 Each one totally fascinating and each had curious tales to tell.

 My father was very dark skinned.
-Out of us four children, only my sister had the same skin tone.
-I remember going to cabaret shows in the seventies and eighties, and the comedian would say things – ay-up the Arabs have arrived.
+Out of us four children, only one of us has the same skin tone.
+I remember going to cabaret shows with my Dad in the seventies and eighties, and the comedian would say on seeing him enter– ay-up the Arabs have arrived.
 Not very pc now, I know!

 His mother, my grandma, was also dark skinned, as were three of her six children.
 We were lucky enough to have a photo of her mother and it was clear it where it came from.
-When I researched the family tree, I could find nothing.
-Recently my sister did one of those DNA checks via Ancestry and Turkish blood came up.
-I’d love to find out who it was and the story behind in.
+When I researched the family tree, I couldn’t find anything.
+Recently my sister did a DNA check via Ancestry and Turkish blood came up.
+I’d love to find out who it was and the story behind it.
 Perhaps it was a illicit liaison somewhere.

-Why?
+Why would she do that?
 What harm could it have done seventy years later?
 I think I found the answer.
 Just before he was born, according to the 1901 census, she worked as a domestic servant to a large family in the town.
-They owned a business, the head of the household was also brother to the mayor, who was a local businessman.
+They owned a business, the head of the household was the brother of the mayor, who was a local businessman.
 I reckon it was him, or one of his elder boys that did the deed, possibly against her will.
 There are many stories about domestic servant’s becoming pregnant.
-The family were, seventy years later, still prominent in the area and I guess she still felt some misguided loyalty.
-That would make more sense, don’t you think?
+The family were, seventy years later, still prominent in the area, and she still felt some misguided loyalty.
+That would make more sense, wouldn’t it?

-When I did my husband’s family tree, I already new he was an only son, of an only son.
-That made me realise my own son Ian, was the last in the Mossman line.
-The original Mossman was Scottish and he came to Manchester when his parent’s died to look for work.
-He married his landlady’s sister and they had three sons and a daughter together.
-Of the three sons, Robert, Harry, and James, Robert had one son, Harry had two, and James had two.
-Robert, was our line.
-Our of Harry’s two sons, one died aged sixteen tragically after a school sports days.
-The elder died in a prison of war camp during World War 2.
-James emigrated to Australia and was never heard of again.
-So I concentrated on James and found he had several sons, who had also married and had children.
-When I finally made contact it turned out the one I spoke to was also called Ian Mossman.
-What a coincidence!
+When I did my husband’s family tree, I knew he was an only son, of an only son.
+That made me realise my own son, was the last of the line.
+The original Mossman was Scottish and came to Manchester when his parent’s died to look for work.
+He married his landlady’s sister and they had three sons and a daughter.

 My husband’s mother was interesting because she lost her mum to asthma when she was eight and didn’t have a good childhood because her father passed her around to relatives to look after.
-He was a hard working man.
-He was active in World War 1 and on the Homefront in World War 2.
+He was a hard working man, active in World War 1, and on the Homefront in World War 2.
 Eventually he realised his daughter needed a mother and married a woman he not love.